cncf/tag-contributor-strategy/website/content/accessibility/deaf-and-hard-of-hearing/conference-best-practices.md

   This is a living document, so please be sure to check regularly for updates.
 ---

-Creating an inclusive and accessible conference experience for deaf and hard of hearing (deaf/hoh) individuals may seem like a complex task if you're unfamiliar with their unique needs and preferences.
-This guide is designed to assist you in ensuring that your event is welcoming and accommodating, enabling deaf and hard of hearing attendees to actively participate and enjoy a fulfilling overall experience.
+Understanding the unique needs and preferences of deaf and hard of hearing (deaf/hoh) individuals is crucial in creating an inclusive and accessible conference experience.
+This guide is specifically designed to assist you in this process, ensuring that your event is not only welcoming and accommodating, but also tailored to enable deaf and hard of hearing attendees to actively participate and enjoy a fulfilling experience.

-The first step of being more inclusive is understanding that deaf/hoh are not a one-size-fits-all group — we have different needs and preferences, so it is important to provide multiple options for deaf/hoh.
-If we can't participate fully, we will likely not return, reinforcing the vicious cycle of deaf/hoh individuals not participating in the community.
+The first step of being more inclusive is understanding that deaf/hoh are not a one-size-fits-all group.
+We have different needs and preferences, so it is important to provide multiple options for deaf/hoh attendees.
+If we can't fully participate, we will likely not return, reinforcing the vicious cycle of deaf/hoh individuals not attending conferences.

-We also recommend providing attendees, speakers, and sponsors the opportunity to specify their accessibility needs as soon as possible, so you can plan for it in advance.
-Use your website, registration and call for papers forms to get that information early.
-Conference organizers often don't budget for accessibility until a request is made.
-This can create uncomfortable situations for event planners who don't know how to budget for a sudden request.
-Accessibility is rarely a static budget line item, and it can be hard, especially when planning it for the first time.
+Early planning is key to accommodating the accessibility needs of attendees, speakers, and sponsors.
+We recommend providing them the opportunity to specify their needs as early as possible, allowing you to plan for them in advance.
+Use your website, registration and call for papers forms to gather this information early.
+Often, conference organizers don't budget for accessibility until a request is made, which can lead to uncomfortable situations.
+Remember, accessibility is rarely a static budget line item, and it can be challenging, especially when planning it for the first time.

-To make the process as straightforward as possible, we've listed as much as we could to make a conference truly inclusive to our community but also included alternatives if a particular accommodation is not feasible.
-If you have any questions or concerns, please get in touch with us at cncf-tag-contributor-strategy@lists.cncf.io.
+To make the process as straightforward as possible, we've created this **[DHH Accessbile Conference Checklist](https://docs.google.com/spreadsheets/d/1lC1woVTu8YNWykCJ2FwBgy3aJEWbVUP0cZT3-Nw1hj0/edit#gid=0)**.
+Make your copy to use it for your event.

+While the checklist provides a meticulous list of action items, this detailed document provides the context to understand the "how" and "why" behind them.
+We also included alternatives if a particular accommodation isn't feasible.
+If you have any questions, please get in touch with us at cncf-tag-contributor-strategy@lists.cncf.io — we'd love to help you make your event more accessible!

 **Note**: This document is open source.
 If we missed anything, please submit a pull request or issue so we can update it — thank you!